security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

       8080, check box for "use this proxy server for all protocols"
       {% include lab-image.html image='firefox-set-proxy-localhost-8080.png' %}

-    Firefox is now proxying all web requests through BurpSuite.
+    Firefox is now proxying all web requests through Burp Suite.

     Note: the above instructions are also described when the following link is clicked:

-    {% include lab-image.html image='burpsuite-open-proxy-documentation.png' %}
+    {% include lab-image.html image='BurpSuite-open-proxy-documentation.png' %}

 ## Attempt to visit a secure website

-6. Now that Firefox is passing all traffic to BurpSuite, try to visit an https-site.
+6. Now that Firefox is passing all traffic to Burp Suite, try to visit an https-site.
 The following will work against _any_ https site, but we will visit [https://bankofamerica.com](https://bankofamerica.com)

     You receive an SSL connection error!

-    {% include lab-image.html image='burpsuite-boa-ssl-error.png' %}
+    {% include lab-image.html image='BurpSuite-boa-ssl-error.png' %}

     1. Inspect the cert.
 You can do this by clicking the "View Certificate" button.

-        {% include lab-image.html image='firefox-burpsuite-certificate.png' %}
+        {% include lab-image.html image='firefox-BurpSuite-certificate.png' %}

     2. Alternatively, you can copy the base64-encoded version and use a web cert decoder.
         To do this, on the SSL error page, click “Advanced”, then click the link to the error code.
 Copy the ---BEGIN CERTIFICATE-- block to your clipboard.

-        {% include lab-image.html image='burpsuite-cert-details-base64.png' %}
+        {% include lab-image.html image='BurpSuite-cert-details-base64.png' %}

         Search the internet for an "ssl cert decoder", such as [https://certlogik.com/decoder/](https://certlogik.com/decoder/) or [https://www.sslshopper.com/certificate-decoder.html](https://www.sslshopper.com/certificate-decoder.html), to decode the base64-encoded cert that you copied in the previous step.

-8. Configure Firefox to trust BurpSuite's self-signed certificate.
+8. Configure Firefox to trust Burp Suite's self-signed certificate.

-    BurpSuite generates a unique ssl keypair for each installation.
-We need to instruct Firefox to trust BurpSuite's public key for authenticating websites.
+    Burp Suite generates a unique ssl keypair for each installation.
+We need to instruct Firefox to trust Burp Suite's public key for authenticating websites.
     As seen earlier in this lab, Firefox maintains its own certificate authority list.

-    Follow the instructions on the following website to install BurpSuite's CA certificate in Firefox: [link](https://portswigger.net/burp/documentation/desktop/getting-started/proxy-setup/certificate/firefox)
+    Follow the instructions on the following website to install Burp Suite's CA certificate in Firefox: [link](https://portswigger.net/burp/documentation/desktop/getting-started/proxy-setup/certificate/firefox)

-    <div class='alert alert-info'><strong>Note --</strong> when the instructions say: "In the top-right corner of the page, click "CA Certificate" to download your unique Burp CA certificate.
-Take note of where you save this.", you should choose "Save As", and your file will be downloaded with filename "cacert.der".</div>
+    <div class='alert alert-info'><strong>Note:</strong> When the instructions say, "In the top-right corner of the page, click "CA Certificate" to download your unique Burp CA certificate.
+Take note of where you save this.", you should choose "Save File", and your file will be downloaded with filename "cacert.der".</div>

-    {% include lab-image.html image='burpsuite-cacert-der.png' %}
+    {% include lab-image.html image='BurpSuite-cacert-der.png' %}

 9. Use Firefox again.
 Close the Bank Of America error page, and use a new tab to attempt again to navigate to [https://bankofamerica.com](https://bankofamerica.com)